Gamient-Society/AR-greeting/README.md

 - A-Frame

 ## How to use
-Just enter the name of the person you want to send the Greeting cards and share the link.
+Just enter the name of the person you want to send the Greeting cards and share the link📎 .

-Hope you like it.
+### <i>Hope you like it ❤️</>.